leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## Bed

 This is a bed from PrecisePrinterParts.
 A few of the nicer features are the thermistor slot, indexing hole for flex plate alignment, and flatness within 0.02mm.

+The newest Micron design actually uses 4-point bed mounting like the v2.4.
+To get around this, I am using the bed mounting system from an older Micron design where the aluminum extrusions are horizontal and accommodate v0.1 beds.
+Plus, it works with ZeroFilters.
+Alternatively, you could use the included printable drill guides to make it 4-point mounting, without ZeroFilters.

 ![Bed - 1](../../../../assets/images/micron-21-bed-1.jpg)
 *Bed - 1*